- The 7 Types of Shelter for Survival

 - Make adjustments on the cordage if needed to remove any loose from the tarp.
 After this, relax and stay safe.

 It is also known as Earth lodge or pit-house.
 Dugout or dugout shelters can make you safe against wild animals and cold nights because of their natural heat under the ground.
-It is a survival shelter that is flexible for any condition; however, it requires materials and tools.
+It is a survival shelter that is flexible for any condition; however, it requires materials and tools that are slightly more complex compared to the first two shelters.

 - Look for a perfect spot.
 You will make a hole, so it is better to look for soil that is not too hard to dig.
 Also, choose soil that is not too sandy to prevent it from breakage.

 - Remember, do not build near the body of water.
-Water might flow in your humble hole.
+Water might flow in your shelter if there is no impermeable surface separating you and the water.

-- Get additional leaves to make your beddings.
+- Get additional leaves and vines to make your bedding.
 Be creative and arrange it like a crib or nest.
 It will also provide you the warmth that you needed on a cold night.

 - Select a long, straight branch that you can use as your pole.
 Be sure that it is sturdy, and it must be around 9 to 12 feet long.